icons8/lunacy-docs/docs/support.md

 If you installed Lunacy from the Microsoft Store, you should bear in mind that no app can appear in the Store until checked for malicious code.

-If you downloaded Lunacy from our web site and want to be sure, you can upload and check the installer at https://www.virustotal.com/gui/home/upload.
+If you downloaded Lunacy from our web site and want to be sure, you can upload and check the installer at <a href="https://www.virustotal.com/gui/home/upload" target="_blank">https://www.virustotal.com/gui/home/upload</a>.
 It is an acknowledged free online antivirus service.

 After that, add the Lunacy installer and/or the application itself to the exception list of your antivirus software.